dc-mak/NumLin/write-up/response.md

 realized that we needed fractional permissions.

-    In our view, this explains why it hadn't been used before: many prior type systems for fractional permissions (eg, from Boyland's original work to Aldrich and his collaborators' work on Plural) are extremely complex.
+    In our view, this explains why it hadn't been used before: many prior type systems for fractional permissions (e.g. from Boyland's original work to Aldrich and his collaborators' work on Plural) are extremely complex.
 This is because these type systems typically encode a complex analysis to automatically infer how fractional permissions should be